mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### Maximum A Posteriori (MAP) Estimation

-MAP usually comes up in Bayesian setting.
-Because, as the name suggests, it works on a posterior distribution, not only the likelihood.
+Rather than simply returning maximum likelihood estimate, we can still gain some of the benefit of Bayesian approach by allowing the prior influence the choice of the point estimate.
+Because, as the name suggests, MAP estimation works on a posterior distribution, not only the likelihood.

 Recall, with Bayes' rule, we could get the posterior as a product of likelihood and prior: